Owner Occupied Group Housing

 - Smoke and Carbon Monoxide Detectors: Smoke alarms and Carbon Monoxide Detectors, either hard-wired or 10 year tamper-proof, are installed on the ceiling of every level of the home and both inside and outside bedrooms.

-- Cooking Facilities: The house is equipped with a stove, a refrigerator, shelves for dry food storage and adequate work surface for food preparation.
-Stove must have a vertical clearance above the cooking top of at least 30 inches.
+- Cooking Facilities: The house is equipped with a stove, a refrigerator, shelves for dry food storage, and an adequate work surface for food preparation.
+The stove must have a vertical clearance above the cooking top of at least 30 inches.

 - Sanitation Facilities: Sanitary facilities are located within the house, easily accessible by all occupants, in proper operating condition, and adequate for personal cleanliness and disposal of human waste.